green3g/cmv-widgets/RelatedRecordTable_Widget/README.md

 Limitations:
 ============

-Currently only handles one relationship per layer
+- Currently only handles one relationship per layer.
+- Widget should be placed in a region currently visible, like a titlePane with open:true set
+- Tested with panes object as well, see Example below

 CMV Widget Config Example
 =========================